 The Pisac Market offers local crafts reflecting the colors and rich fabric of Incan ancestry and Spanish influence.
 Go a little deeper and you’ll find the fine arts — woven textiles, ceramics, rugs, and jewelry.
 If you’re looking to take something truly beautiful home, there are items woven from the prized wool of baby alpacas.
 Sweaters, caps, shoulder bags, and the most popular, blankets expertly woven from this super-soft wool.
 There’s nothing like it.

 Taking a tour of the market is highly recommended to get a true taste of Peru at the many booths and vendors.
 Don’t be shy.
-This is where locals come for fresh produce, meat, breads and pastries, and tasting different things along the way is part of the experience.
+This is where locals come for fresh produce, meat, breads and pastries, and tasting different things along the way is part of the experience, and in my opinion, one of the best things to do in Cusco Peru

 A favorite street food to try in the market is choclo (corn on the cob) served freshly cooked.
 The dime sized kernels are eaten straight from the cob often with a kind of fresh farm cheese.